bloa/magpie/docs/scenario.md

 - `path`: the original software folder cloned during execution
 - `target_files`: the list of files (relatively to `path`) targeted by Magpie
+- `engine_rules`: the list of rules used to determine how target files are internally represented
 - `possible_edits`: the list of edits available to the search process
 - `setup_cmd`: command line to execute during the setup step (or "" or "None", in which case it is skipped)
 - `setup_timeout`: maximum execution time during the setup step (or "" or "None", in which case `default_timeout` from `[magpie]` is used)